hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 source2) indicates that for the ‘target’ population the best source populations for explaining it as an admixture are ‘source1’ and ‘source2’.
-In this experiment for populations across the subcontinent the lowest f3  was for f3(India subcontinent population;
+In this experiment for populations across the subcontinentthelowest f3 was for f3(India subcontinent population;
 Mesolithic CHG, Kharia), where Kharia is a tribal population from Madhya Pradesh with a predominantly ASI genome.
 The same CHG ancestry is the one which contributes roughly half of the Yamnaya ancestry and through